soda-inria/sklearn-numba-dpex/README.md

   [this link](https://github.com/intel/compute-runtime#installation-options).

-  ⚠⚠⚠ **WARNING** ⚠⚠⚠: for Ubuntu (confirmed for `focal` and `jammy`) the `apt`-based installation is broken, see https://github.com/IntelPython/dpctl/issues/887.
+  ⚠⚠⚠ **WARNING** ⚠⚠⚠: for Ubuntu (confirmed for `focal` and `jammy`) the `apt`-based installation is broken, see https://github.com/IntelPython/dpctl/issues/1010.
-  Prefer the upstream packages `.deb` packages provided at: https://github.com/intel/compute-runtime/releases.
+  Prefer the upstream `.deb` packages provided at: https://github.com/intel/compute-runtime/releases.

   <details>